Requesting a virtual machine for a project

 When you want to run an application that is not part of the offered services (like a demo setup of your project), you need to request a dedicated virtual machine (vm).
 It is not possible to request a physical machine.
 Physical machines are shared resources for all ASF projects.

-Infra maintains hosts in different computer centers around the world.
-Most of these hosts are used to run virtual machines, so your vm can be relocated as requirements change without you having to reinstall anything.
+Infra maintains hosts in different computer centers around the world to run virtual machines, so we can relocate your vm as requirements change without you having to reinstall anything.

 - Deploying the virtual machine

 - General maintenance

 Requesting a virtual machine¶

 To request a virtual machine, open a Jira ticket with at least the following information:

 - The project's plans for the virtual machine: